-Easy homemade vegan oatmeal muffins that are also gluten-free, dairy-free, egg-free, and contain no banana.
+Easy homemade vegan oatmeal muffins that are dairy-free, egg-free, can be made gluten-free, and contain no banana.
 They’re moist, fluffy, lightly sweetened, and filled with warm spice flavour.

 You can make them plain or customize them with the add-ins of your choice (like chocolate chips, nuts, raisins, and more!).

-Bake up a batch of these simple and delicious vegan gluten-free oatmeal muffins and serve them at snack time, breakfast or brunch.
+Bake up a batch of these simple and delicious vegan muffins and serve them at snack time, breakfast or brunch.

 Muffins are a favourite around here in case you didn't notice!
-If you haven't had a chance to browse all of my recipes, there are quite a few to choose from (you can see them all here: Vegan Gluten-Free Muffin Recipes).
+If you haven't had a chance to browse all of my recipes, there are quite a few to choose from like my vegan carrot muffins, vegan sweet potato muffins, and vegan lemon poppy seed muffins to name a few!

 You'll love that you have the choice of making them plain or adding in some dried fruit, nuts, or chocolate chips to customize them just the way you want.